OMAC (comics): Kevin Kho

 The series was cancelled after running eight issues, due to DC's introduction of a "Second Wave" of new titles.
 Additionally, O.M.A.C. joined the Justice League International in the title's final issue.

 During the "Forever Evil" storyline, the Crime Syndicate of America has captured Kevin Kho's O.M.A.C. form and is planning to use him as a weapon.
-Harley, who is working for the Thinker, takes O.M.A.C. and activates him causing him to fire a laser on the mountain which collapses on the two teams inside it.
-Harley arrives at Belle Reve and drops O.M.A.C. near James Gordon Jr. James Gordon Jr. also learns that the Thinker is planning to use O.M.A.C.
-While James Gordon Jr. is talking to Harley, the Thinker has taken O.M.A.C. and begins transferring his mind to it.
-Now activated, O.M.A.C. proceeds to attack Amanda Waller, James Gordon Jr., Harley Quinn, King Shark, and Kamo.
-King Shark begins to attack Kamo, until Amanda Waller is able to lie to both to get them to help her defeat OMAC.
-OMAC is fighting King Shark and Kamo while Amanda Waller attempts to activate Belle Reve's failsafe through the Thinker's computer.
+Harley Quinn, who is working for the Thinker, takes O.M.A.C. and activates him causing him to fire a laser on the mountain which collapses on the two teams inside it.
+Harley arrives at Belle Reve and drops O.M.A.C. near James Gordon Jr. Gordon also learns that the Thinker is planning to use O.M.A.C.
+While Gordon is talking to Harley, the Thinker has taken O.M.A.C. and begins transferring his mind to it.
+Now activated, O.M.A.C. proceeds to attack Amanda Waller, Gordon, Harley Quinn, King Shark, and Kamo.
+King Shark begins to attack Kamo, until Waller is able to lie to both to get them to help her defeat OMAC.
+OMAC is fighting King Shark and Kamo while Waller attempts to activate Belle Reve's failsafe through the Thinker's computer.
 Before she is able to do so, Kevin Kho reaches out to her telling her he is trapped within OMAC.
 As Waller works with Kho, the team returns from the mountains, only to be dragged into the fight with OMAC.
 Having killed Kamo, OMAC is able to defeat Power Girl, Steel, Unknown Soldier, and King Shark and heads further into Belle Reve.
 Deadshot and Harley find "magic bullets" that will allow them to gain temporary superhuman powers.
 Deadshot fires them into Harley, Waller, himself, and Unknown Soldier and the Squad begins to attack OMAC.
 Kho is able to regain control of OMAC before Waller has to enact her last resort.
 But without knowing, Captain Boomerang knocks OMAC into a porthole, sending him to another dimension.

-Kevin Kho returns in DC Rebirth in Blue Beetle.
+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
 He is a friend of Jaime Reyes.
 After seeing monsters in the city, OMAC takes control of Kevin and begins fighting.
 Jaime convinces OMAC to help him against the real enemy and OMAC agrees.